guildai/guild.ai/pages/runs.md

 or `-y` option.

 !!! tip
-    If you find yourself restoring runs frequently, consder using [export](cmd:export) with the `--move` option to archive runs you no longer need.
+    If you find yourself restoring runs frequently, consider using [export](cmd:export) with the `--move` option to archive runs you no longer need.
 Archives runs are stored in a directory that you control and cannot be deleted using [runs purge](cmd:runs-purge).